EmidaOlamide/Communicate-Data-Findings-Udacity/README.md

 out loans below $5,000 and required a credit score between 650 and 750.
 Most of the loans are current, completed and C-grade loans.
 The majority of the loans were obtained to pay back other loans.
-Most borrowers are employed and have a yearly income range above 25000.
+Most borrowers are employed and have a yearly income range above $25,000.

 I found out that there was a positive correlation between borrower rate and the following variables: the rating grade, term of loan, and debt-to-income ratio.
 There was a negative correlation between borrower rate and the following
 variables: monthly income, employment duration, credit score and loan amount.
-Current, completed and final payment loan status seemed to have lower borrower rates and debt-to-income ratios on average compared to loans charged-off or past due dates.
+On average, current, completed and final payment loan status seemed to have lower borrower rates and debt-to-income ratios when compared to loans charged off or past due dates.

 The negative correlation between the borrower rate and the loan amount was surprising.
-I discovered that the rating grade attached to a loan seemed to be the main indicator of the borrower rate.
+Upon analysis, it was revealed that the borrower's interest rate was impacted by the credit grade assigned to their loan.
 So, irrespective of the loan amount, the risk attached to the loan determines its borrower rate.

 ## Key Insights for Presentation

-For the presentation, I focus on just the influence of the loan amount, monthly income and credit grade on borrower rate and leave out other variables in the dataset because these selected variables seem to have a major influence on the borrower rate.
-I start by introducing the borrower rate variable followed by pattern in the loan amount variable and then show the purpose of the loans with a bar chart of the listing category variable.
+For the presentation, I focused on just the influence of the loan amount, monthly income and credit grade on borrower rate and left out other variables in the dataset because these selected variables seemed to have the influences on the borrower rate.
+I started by introducing the borrower rate, followed by the pattern in the loan amount variable and then showed the purpose of the loans with a bar chart of the listing category variable.

-Afterwards, I plot the relationship between the loan amount and interest rate using a scatter plot.
-I show the relationship between monthly income and borrower rate and facet by loan amount.
-I use a sequential colour palette to represent the different loan amounts.
+Afterwards, I plotted the relationship between the loan amount and interest rate using a scatter plot.
+I showed the relationship between monthly income and borrower rate and facet by loan amount.
+I used a sequential colour palette to represent the different loan amounts.

-I plot the relationship between rating grade and borrower rate using a box plot.
+I plotted the relationship between rating grade and borrower rate through a box plot.
-Afterwards, I divide the data by the level of rating grades and plot the relationship between monthly income and borrower rate.
-I have made sure to use different colour palettes to represent each rating grade.
+Afterwards, I divided the data by the level of rating grades and plotted the relationship between monthly income and borrower rate.
+I used different colour palettes to represent each rating grade.

 ## Feedback from Udacity reviewer
 View the feedback [here](https://drive.google.com/file/d/1nWCkORIO8vwVC1g16F3MSZKeZzdzyDjz/view?usp=sharing)